 - Alliance Meter: More of a reputation actually, and the two types are not mutually exclusive at all.
 Underworld deals with one's standing in the underworld, where as social deals with the player's position in the public eye.
 If the player is low ranking, they won't get the time of day from either side.
 The higher the player is, the more respect they'll get.

 - An Entrepreneur Is You: The point of the game.

 - Bribe Backfire: The player can be fined or even arrested if you are open about bribing public officials.
 Best-case scenario is that if they don't have enough money to give, the police will just kick you out of the station.

-- Character Customization: The game allows you to put in different stats and traits, which effect game play and social interactions.
+- Character Customization: The game allows you to put in different stats and traits, which influence gameplay and social interactions.

 - Hold Up Your Score: How pizzas are judged in the game.

 - Honesty Is the Best Policy: Averted.
 Being open about your intentions to buy weapons or bribe officials will get you arrested.

 - Insurance Fraud: Possible to do by getting arrested and fined on purpose, and trying to collect insurance on it.
 However, the insurance company is just as corrupt, and the agent who handles the insurance may "conveniently" be out of the country during the time needed to make a claim before it is invalid.